 ADB’s commitment against corruption is aligned with the goals of Strategy 2030.
 Strategy 2030 acknowledges that corruption and lack of transparency have significant and disruptive effects on inclusive growth and economic development in ADB’s developing member countries (DMCs).
 The Bank upholds its zero tolerance for corruption, aligned with its broader commitment to combat corruption and improve governance as a core strategic objective of ADB Strategy 2030, and the Paris Declaration on Aid Effectiveness of 2005—to which ADB is a signatory—in support of effective, transparent, and accountable aid.

 Through the ADB/OECD Anticorruption Initiative for Asia and the Pacific, ADB supports a regional network of policymakers and anticorruption authorities, and the United Nations Convention Against Corruption (UNCAC).
 In commemoration of UNCAC’s passage in 2003, 9 December has been designated as International Anticorruption Day.
 In support of UNCAC, ADB observes and celebrates International Anticorruption Day with a bank-wide celebration on 9 December of each year.

 ADB’s International Anticorruption Day Celebration 2019

-The private sector plays an important role in achieving the SDGs and ADB’s Operational Priorities of Strategy 2030, and promoting integrity...
+The private sector plays an important role in achieving the Sustainable Development Goals (SDGs) and Asian Development Bank's (ADB) ...